 Although zinc is found in many vegetarian foods, it is not as well absorbed as meat-based zinc.
 Eating plenty of zinc-rich foods can help you maximize the amount your body absorbs.
 Good sources include milk, cheese, whole-grain breads, nuts, soy foods, and legumes, such as chickpeas.
 Hummus on a whole-grain pita is one tasty snack that does the trick.

 Red meat may be the most obvious source of iron, but this vital mineral is plentiful in leafy green vegetables, cooked dry beans, and fortified cereals or grains.
 Like zinc, plant-based iron is not as well absorbed as iron from meat.
 The solution is to eat iron-rich foods regularly and in combination with foods that contain vitamin C. Vitamin C improves the absorption of iron.

 Omega-3 Fatty Acids

-Omega-3 fatty acids are good fats that lower blood pressure and contribute to heart health.
+Omega-3 fatty acids are good fats that lower blood pressure and improve heart health.
 They are found mainly in fatty fish, as well as eggs.
 If you don't eat either of these foods, you need to include other sources of omega-3 fatty acids in your diet.
 Pumpkin seeds, flax seeds, walnuts, and soybean oil are all good options.

 Low levels of vitamin B-12 can cause muscle weakness and fatigue.
 This vitamin is found only in foods derived from animals and some fortified foods, including meats, eggs, and milk products.
 So vegans either need to eat foods fortified with vitamin B-12 or take supplements.